Alabama Sales Tax

 There are also specific sales tax rates applied in certain circumstances, most of which relate to agricultural equipment, production equipment, and motor vehicles.
 For instance, a 1.5% sales tax rate applies to sales of machines used for compounding, manufacturing, or processing tangible personal property, as well as the parts and attachments for those machines.
 Additionally, a 3% sales tax rate applies to food purchased from vending machines.

 Sales to customers in Alabama are only subject to sales tax if the seller has a significant presence, or nexus, in the state.
-The regulations surrounding the establishment of a sales tax nexus in Alabama are similar to those in other states, and they include:
+A nexus that requires collecting and remitting tax can be either physical or economic.

 Alabama also has a provision through which a nexus status can be triggered by a particularly close relationship between an in-state business and an out-of-state business.
-This generally involves sharing of a physical location by the two companies, closely related or identical business plans, very similar names and functions, or some combinations of these attributes.
+This generally involves sharing of a physical location by the two companies, closely related or identical business plans, very similar names and functions, or some combination of these attributes.

 Shipping and delivery charges are only taxable if the delivery is made in the seller’s own vehicle or one they’ve leased.
 Deliveries through common carriers do not incur sales tax on shipping costs as long as those costs are listed separately on the invoice or receipt and they’re paid directly or indirectly by the purchaser.